neopragma/sociabletests/README.md

-# Learning About Sociable Tests
+# Learning About Nullables and Sociable Tests

 Sociable Tests are a kind of executable test used in software development and testing.
 They were devised by [James Shore](https://www.jamesshore.com), author of [_The Art of Agile Development_](https://jamesshore.com/v2/books/aoad2) (highly recommended, by the way) and a leading proponent of robust software engineering practices.